sww1235/CookBookRS/README.md

 # This is a database key.
 id = '03f5f051-fbe4-494c-ba97-88ed914a5b1b'
 name = "Ingredient Name"
 # Optional.
-This supports newlines so a multi-line string is acceptable here instead
+This supports newlines so a multi-line string is acceptable here
 description = "This is a description."

 # Only specify one of Quantity, Mass or Volume